elihschiff/truncatable-prime-generator/README.md

 This project was serves no real purpose as the list of all truncatable primes is finite(83) and known as ween on the Wikipedia article.
 I made this project for fun in JavaScript so that anyone can run the program directly from their web brower

+You may view the program on GitHub Pages here [https://elihschiff.github.io/truncatable-prime-generator/](https://elihschiff.github.io/truncatable-prime-generator/)